Trading Networks with Bilateral Contracts: Introduction

 \section{Introduction}

-Modern production is highly interconnected and many firms have a large numbers of buyers and suppliers.
-In this paper, we study the structure of contract relationships between firms.
-In our model, firms have heterogeneous preferences over bilateral contracts with other firms.
-Contracts may encode many dimensions of a relationship including the quantity of a good traded, time of delivery, quality, and price.
-The universe of possible relationships between firms is described by a \textit{contract network} -- a multi-sided matching market in which firms form downstream contracts to sell outputs and upstream contracts to buy inputs.
+Modern production is highly interconnected.
+Firms typically have a large number of buyers and suppliers and dozens of intermediaries add value to final products before they reach the consumer.
+In this paper, we study the structure of contractual relationships between firms.
+In our model, firms have heterogeneous preferences over sets of bilateral contracts with other firms.
+Contracts may encode many dimensions of a relationship including the price, quantity, quality, and delivery time.
+The universe of possible relationships between firms is described by a \textit{trading network}---a multi-sided matching market in which firms form downstream contracts to sell outputs and upstream contracts to buy inputs.

 We focus on the existence and structure of stable outcomes in decentralized, real-world matching markets.
-In production networks that we consider in this paper, stable outcomes play the role of an equilibrium concept and may serve as a reasonable prediction of the outcome of market interactions \citep{Fox:10}.\footnote{The ``market design'' literature has emphasized the importance of the existence of stable outcomes in order to prevent centralized matching markets from unraveling \citep{Roth:91}.
-While much of this paper is inspired by this line of research, we do not focus on practical market design applications here.} We find a general result: any contract network has an outcome that satisfies a natural extension of \textit{pairwise stability} \citep{GaSh:62}.
+In production networks that we consider in this paper, stable outcomes play the role of equilibrium and may serve as a reasonable prediction of the outcome of market interactions \citep{KeCr:82,Roth:84,HaKoNiOsWe:11}.\footnote{The ``market design'' literature has emphasized the importance of the existence of stable outcomes in order to prevent centralized matching markets from unraveling \citep{Roth:91}.
+One market design application of our model is electricity trading in peer-to-peer power systems \citep{morstyn2018bilateral}.} We obtain a general result: any trading network has an outcome that satisfies a natural extension of \textit{pairwise stability} \citep{GaSh:62}.
 Our model of matching markets subsumes many previous models of matching with contracts, including many-to-one \citep{GaSh:62,CrKn:81,KeCr:82,HaMi:05} and many-to-many matching markets \citep{Roth:84,Soto:99,Soto:04,EcOv:06,KlWa:09}.